Last Updated on June 9, 2024 by Soumya

 If you are hungry, grab a gelato and some pancakes at Belgian Gelato.

-Maybe take a walk to the Battery, adore the beautiful antebellum architecture right in front of it, and watch the sun go down the horizon.
+You could take a walk to the Battery, adore the beautiful antebellum architecture right in front of you, and watch the sun go down on the horizon.

 End your day with an evening carriage tour

-Or maybe try a spooky ghost tour in the evening if you have the nerves for it.
-I was too scared to do one but some of my friends absolutely loved them.
-Here are some great options.
+If you’re the more adventurous kind, you should try this spooky ghost tour in the evening.
+I was too scared to do one, but some of my friends absolutely loved it.
+Here are some more great options.

 Feeling hungry after all the wonderful activities in Charleston?
 End your day with dinner at Husk or 82 Queen.